Hospice & Palliative Social Work Careers

 Hospice & Palliative Social Worker: Salary & Job Outlook

 While the Bureau of Labor Statistics does not specifically list hospice or palliative care social worker as a career designation, it details the salary and job outlook of a few comparable roles.
-For instance, social workers can expect to make an average of $22.54 per hour, or $47,000 per year.
-The job outlook is good, growing at a rate of 12 percent, which is faster-than-average job growth.
-Registered nursing, which may provide a pathway to social work, generates an average salary of $32.91 per hour, or $68,000 a year, with a growth rate of 16 percent.
+For instance, healthcare social workers make a median salary of $60,280 as of May 2022.
+The job outlook is good, growing at a rate of 11%, which is faster-than-average job growth.
+Registered nursing, which may provide a pathway to social work, generates an average salary of $42.80 per hour, or $89,010 a year, with a growth rate of 6%.

-It’s safe to say that hospice and palliative care social workers will be able to find work upon graduation, especially with the ever-growing rate of aging baby boomers moving into the medical system and into home care and hospice facilities.
+It’s safe to say that hospice and palliative care social workers have a prominent place in the country’s healthcare system, especially with the ever-growing rate of aging baby boomers moving into the medical system and into home care and hospice facilities.

 Hospice & Palliative Social Worker: Jobs & Job Description